Stuart Williams (cricketer)

 Stuart Clayton Williams (born August 12, 1969) is a former West Indian cricketer.
-One of the opening batsmen tried after the retirement of Gordon Greenidge and Desmond Haynes, Williams was a batsman who never made the number of runs expected of him at the highest level.
+One of the opening batsmen tried after the retirement of Gordon Greenidge and Desmond Haynes, Williams was a batsman who may have not demonstrated his true potential as an opening batsman, may have been better suited to lower down the order.

 Domestic career

-While playing first class cricket in the West Indies domestic competition he fractured a figure which later became infected and had to be amputated.
+While playing first class cricket in the West Indies domestic competition he fractured a finger which later became infected and had to be amputated.
 He returned to First-class cricket the following year (2005) and topped his team's batting average with 339 runs at 54.83.
 This was his final season and he subsequently retired.

 In June 2018, he was named as one of the two team coaches of the Cricket West Indies B Team squad for the inaugural edition of the Global T20 Canada tournament.